-At the same time, there has been an increase in the relative extent of professional and skilled employment because of the requirements of large-scale modern industry and a population that can now afford the services of dentists, physiotherapists, auto-mechanics, electricians and plumbers.
+At the same time, there has been an increase in the relative importance of professional and skilled jobs because of the requirements of large-scale modern industry and a population that can now afford the services of dentists, auto-mechanics, electricians and plumbers.
 This has allowed the more capable and motivated members of the proletariat to set their sights on "getting ahead" under the present system.

 So, the very preconditions for communism created by capitalism, at the same time, take some of the sting out of living under the present system.
-In the developed countries, it has delivered the demands of the old militancy.
+Capitalism has delivered the demands of the old militancy.
 This could change dramatically when a serious economic depression strikes.
 However, ultimately there needs to be a new militancy that is unsatisfied even with the best that capitalism can deliver.
 Proletarians have to realize that they have nothing to lose and everything to gain from taking collective possession of the means of production.